Avon, Ohio: Education

 Avon Local School District operates three elementary schools, one middle school, and Avon High School.
 Avon Middle School was named a Blue Ribbon recipient for 2020 by the United States Department of Education.

 Avon has a public library, a branch of the Lorain Public Library.
-As of October 2022, this library is under construction to add 16,000 square feet to the existing library after receiving the funds necessary for such an expansion after passing in a levy in May 2020.
+As of October 2022, this library was under construction to add 16,000 square feet to the existing library after receiving the funds necessary for such an expansion after passing in a levy in May 2020.
+The expansion opened in January 2023.